-The new Rhenus warehouse building in Tilburg could be the most sustainable building in the world.
+The Rhenus warehouse building in Tilburg opened in 2019 and could be the most sustainable building in the world.
 It has 13,000 solar panels on the roof to power the centre, large triple glazed windows, they use rainwater to flush the toilets, and are attempting to re-establish the local flora through landscape design.

 This warehouse will act as a distribution centre for Rhenus logistics and is located at ‘Het Laar’, the industrial area in Tilburg.

 Solar-powered bus station?
 Yep, that’s an innovative Dutch project too!

 Apparently, transforming bus stations is where it’s at in the Netherlands!
 This one is a completely solar-powered bus station in the city of Tilburg.
 It’s an architectural marvel to behold as well.

 Built by Cepezed Architects, they went for a more minimalistic design with a triangular shape and open space in the middle.
 It also has an awning covering it to protect you from the harmful UV rays emitted by the sun.
 The solar panels, which span 250 m2, are placed on top of this awning.

 They started constructing this in January 2019 and is scheduled to be finished by 2023.
 They will be transforming Delft Zuid into Delft Campus.
 It will cost a total of 2.4 million euros, of which 1.8 million euros will be funded by the municipality of Delft.
 The national government will be investing the rest of the money.